 My 6 month old Beagle got spayed last week and she's recovering nicely, the incision looks good, etc. We're having a family beach day this weekend which will be 10 days from the day she had surgery.
 I'm wondering if I should or should not take her with us.
 She loves the beach, but I don't want to risk her healing.
 I was wondering if anyone had any thoughts on this?

 Check with your vet.
 Most dogs heal very quickly, but vets restrict running and jumping for 30 days post op.
+The beach may be too much activity.
+Post back what you learn.
+Safe travels!

 My Pug won't eat dog food after being spayed, but will eat everything else like human food.
 I'm worried if something is wrong, but my vet said if she's eating the stuff I make her she should be OK.
 Is this something that's ever happened to anyone?